stephanenganou/factcheckerLogInfo/README.md

 You can use the underlying credentials to log in the application:
 # Deployed application url: http://www.snganou.de:8000/
-# Username: admin
+# Username: gast
-# Password: admin2021
+# Password: gast21

 ## Have FUN :)